cawyse9/Ambient-BD-WP1-DMP/README.md

 5. Demography
 6. Stopbang Questionnaire

-Questionnaire data are collected online using onlinesurveys.ac.uk ([link](https://www.onlinesurveys.ac.uk/)) and downloaded as coded csv files.
+Questionnaire data are collected online using ([onlinesurveys.ac.uk](https://www.onlinesurveys.ac.uk/)) and downloaded as coded csv files.
 The coding translations are [here](/Questionnaires/questionaire_coding.xlsx)
 <br>

 ### Radar Sensing
 A radar sensing unit (Somnofy, VitalThings, Norway https://vitalthings.com/en/products/somnofy/) will be placed approximately 40cm from the edge of the bed.
 Data are acquired to a cloud-based platform continuously.
-Data are downloaded to the servers at MU on a weekly basis and stored in individual participant folders (Z:\Somnofy\data)
+Data are downloaded to the servers at MU on a weekly basis and stored in individual participant folders (Z:\Somnofy\data).
+Code for downloading data from VitalThings API is [here]/Questionnaires/questionaire_coding.xlsx)
 <br>

 ### Accelerometry
 Data will be collected using an AX6 wrist worn accelerometer (Axivity, UK; [link to datasheet]) over a three month duration.
 The Axivity devices will be programmed to collect acceleration data from X, Y and Z axis at 12.5 Hz with a sensitivity of 8g [link to readme].
 Data will be downloaded from the device in *.cwa (Continuous Wave Accelerometry) format and stored on the MU server (Z:\Axivity\cwa_files).
-Accelerometry data will be processed using the R-package GGIR (link) to derive parameters describing sleep and circadian rhythms by running script runGGIR {  }
+Accelerometry data will be processed using the R-package GGIR (link) to derive parameters describing sleep and circadian rhythms by running script runGGIR {  }.
+Raw time series data for each participant will be saved in a
 <br>

 ### Polysomnography